 A Covered Service you get from an Out-of-Network Provider that the Claims Administrator has agreed to cover at the In-Network level.
-You will have to pay any In-Network Deductible and/or Coinsurance that apply and may also have to pay the difference between the Maximum Allowed Amount and the Out-of-Network Provider's charge.
+You will have to pay any In-Network Deductible, Coinsurance, and/or Copayment(s) that apply, and may also have to pay the difference between the Maximum Allowed Amount and the Out-of-Network Provider's charge.
 Please see "Claims Payment" for more details.